 The Company has preliminarily built a comprehensive financial service group with banking as its main business.
 The Company has been persisting in the multi-market, multi-product and comprehensive development path and actively creating its capability of financial services for multi-market.
 It has formed a relatively complete business system covering interbank business, capital trading, assets management and assets custody, and has taken the lead in planning its business in the monetary market, capital market, bond market, interbank market, non-bank financial institution market, precious metal, foreign exchange and derivative product trading.
-Continuously exerting force on group-oriented and comprehensive operation and making new breakthroughs, the Company has possessed the wholly-owned subsidiary-Industrial Bank Financial Leasing Co., Ltd. and the holding subsidiaries-China Industrial International Trust Limited and CIB Fund Management Co., Ltd.; in addition, China Industrial International Trust Limited has also established the wholly-owned subsidiary-China Industrial Asset Management Co., Ltd., leading to the basic forming of a comprehensive financial service group with banking as its main business and covering trust, leasing, fund and asset management.
+Continuously exerting force on group-oriented and comprehensive operation and making new breakthroughs, the Company has possessed the wholly-owned subsidiary-Industrial Bank Financial Leasing Co., Ltd. and the holding subsidiaries-China Industrial International Trust Limited and CIB Fund Management Co., Ltd.; in addition, China Industrial International Trust Limited has also established the wholly-owned subsidiary-China Industrial Asset Management Limited, and CIB Fund Management Co., Ltd. has founded the wholly-owned subsidiary-CIB Wealth Management Co., Ltd., leading to the basic forming of a comprehensive financial service group with banking as its main business and covering trust, leasing, fund and asset management.